khuan013/rshell/README.md

 ----------
 * When running the program in a script on local machine, the getlogin() function causes an error.
-* Does not handle quotation marks
+* Does not handle quotation marks or parantheses.